Why e-invoicing solutions are great for businesses.

 1. We now do data entry from nearly anywhere.

 Thanks to mobile innovations, business owners like myself have seen our lives, and our companies, transformed.
-Now we can communicate, collaborate, automate, administer, and operate our businesses from wherever we are and whenever we want.
+Now we can communicate, collaborate, administer, and operate our businesses from wherever we are and whenever we want.
 I've learned from my best clients to leverage my mobile devices - phone, tablet, laptop - to get alerts, updates, reports, notifications, and other information to help me run my business - whether I'm in the office or on the road.
-But to get that data out of my system it was also important to integrate it into the system.
+But to get that data out of my system it was also important to get it into the system.

-Speaking of saving costs, our e-invoices include PayPal as a payment option, so our clients can pay us with just a few clicks.
+Speaking of saving costs, our e-invoices include PayPal as a payment option, so our clients can immediately pay us with just a few clicks.

 4. It’s also a greener alternative.